BPS Lie algebras and the less perverse filtration on the preprojective CoHA: Preprojective CoHAs

 the forgetful morphism.
 To make it easier to keep track of them all, we arrange some of the morphisms introduced in this section into a commutative diagram\footnote{We indicate the version where $G=\{1\}$.
 In general, there should be $G$ superscripts everywhere.}:

 By dimensional reduction there is a natural isomorphism

 obtained via commutativity of the diagram \eqref{drcd}.
-Since $\kappa'$ and $r'$ are morphisms of monoids, the object $\rCoha_{\Pi_Q,\dd}^{\Sp,G,\zeta}$ inherits an algebra structure, as promised in \S \ref{2desc}.
+Since $\kappa'$ and $r'$ are morphisms of monoids, and $\kappa'$ is smooth, the object $\rCoha_{\Pi_Q,\dd}^{\Sp,G,\zeta}$ inherits an algebra structure, via the isomorphism \eqref{2DIR}, as promised in \S \ref{2desc}.
 Furthermore, by Proposition \ref{SSL} we obtain the first of the isomorphisms